ericharding/blog/content/blog/InstallingFable/index.md

 ## Step 2 - Install yarn

 Next head over to [yarnpkg.com](http://yarnpkg.com) and click INSTALL YARN.
-If you already have [Chocolatey](http://chocolatey.org) or [Scoop](http://scoop.sh) those will be the easiest options otherwise get the msi installer.
+If you already have [Chocolatey](http://chocolatey.org) or [Scoop](http://scoop.sh) those will be the easiest options otherwise get the MSI installer.

 If you prefer to use NPM over Yarn you are welcome to continue with that as it's also supported, however, for the rest of this tutorial I will assume you're using Yarn.